grantisu/Atomic-Test/README.md

 This is a tiny C project I wrote to explore the caching behavior of multicore systems.
-I wrote it after reading about [flat combining]( http://www.cs.bgu.ac.il/~hendlerd/papers/flat-combining.pdf ) data structures, in order to explore when single-threaded execution outperforms multi-threaded execution at a low level on [\*nix]( http://en.wikipedia.org/wiki/Unix-like ) systems.
+I wrote it after reading about [flat combining]( http://www.cs.bgu.ac.il/~hendlerd/papers/flat-combining.pdf ) data structures, in order to determine when single-threaded execution outperforms multi-threaded execution at a low level on [\*nix]( http://en.wikipedia.org/wiki/Unix-like ) systems.